Ivanka Trump Tweets A Yom Kippur Message, And Gets A Withering Response

 “It’s been such a great life decision for me… I really find that with Judaism, it creates an amazing blueprint for family connectivity.”

-Supporting the above statements, it has been reported that the Kushners rarely work on the Sabbath, and have often relied on religious leaders when they need to make exceptions.
+Supporting the above statements, it has been reported that the Kushners rarely work on the Sabbath and have often relied on religious leaders when they need to make exceptions.
 For example, the pair received a rabbinic pass to ride in a car in the presidential inauguration, even though it occurred on Shabbat.

 Ivanka also often posts pictures to Instagram celebrating Jewish holidays, like the one below of Chanukah festivities.

-With her presence on social media, it makes sense that Ivanka would want to honor the occasion on with a message.
+With her presence on social media, it makes sense that Ivanka would want to honor the occasion with a message.

 “As we begin this holiest of days, Yom Kippur, let us humbly and sincerely reach towards our Creator and achieve renewal through teshuvah, tefilla and tzedakah.
 Gmar Chatima Tova,” she wrote on Twitter, adding a red heart.

-Teshuvah means repentance, tefilla translates to prayer, and tzedakah means justice or righteousness, but is often taken to mean charity.
+Teshuvah means repentance, tefilla translates to prayer, and tzedakah means justice or righteousness but is often taken to mean charity.

 The final salutation, “Gmar Chatima Tova” is often said around the holiday, and means “may you be inscribed for Good.”